What types of feature articles are most likely to get published in BizEd?

 BizEd's tone is more journalistic and descriptive than scholarly, and for that reason we do not accept academic papers.
 We also reject material directed to audiences other than business educators.

 Finally, we reject pitches that are intended merely to promote a school, business, or individual.
-Generally speaking, if the language is suitable for a school's website, it probably is not suitable for BizEd.
+Generally speaking, if the language is suitable for a school's website or marketing brochures, it probably is not suitable for BizEd.

 Should I tailor my pitch to BizEd's editorial calendar?